List of state highways in Louisiana (3150–3199): Louisiana Highway 3186

+Louisiana Highway 3186 (LA 3186) runs 2.04 mi in Lake Charles.

 Louisiana Highway 3187

+Louisiana Highway 3187 (LA 3187) runs 9.76 mi from Pine Prairie to Turkey Creek.

 Louisiana Highway 3188

 Louisiana Highway 3188 (LA 3188) runs 2.80 mi in a north–south direction from US 61 to I-10 in LaPlace, St. John the Baptist Parish.
 It is one of two highways that connect LaPlace to the interstate.

 LA 3188 heads north from US 61 (West Airline Highway) on Belle Terre Boulevard, a divided four-lane commercial thoroughfare.
 There are four signalized intersections along the route: US 61, a shopping strip entrance, Fairway Drive, and St. Andrews Boulevard.
 Just north of the latter, LA 3188 enters an undeveloped area at the north end of LaPlace.
 The highway curves to the northeast, engaging in a trumpet interchange with I-10 at Exit 206, connecting to New Orleans and Baton Rouge.

 The highway was constructed in the early 1980s and involved re-routing and extending the existing Belle Terre Boulevard to I-10.
 The original alignment curved northeast onto what is now Lakewood Drive, ending at the Belle Terre Country Club.